-Established in 1985, Centre International d’Antibes is now widely recognized as the top school for anyone wishing to learn French in France.
+Established in 1985, Centre International d’Antibes is now widely recognized as the top French language school for anyone wishing to learn French in France.

-Indeed, we know that Coming to France to study is a real personal investment and we pay attention to the specific characteristics of any group.
+Indeed, we know that coming to study French in France is a real personal investment, and we pay attention to the specific characteristics of any group.

 What kind of people come to Antibes to learn French?

 Adults on short-stays of 1-5 weeks who want to learn French in France will take core classes in the morning or intensive full-day classes.

 For over 5 weeks’ immersion in France: A course including tuition and accommodation at a highly competitive price.

 For seniors: A cultural program including French classes